 Boca Raton White Collar Crime Attorney

 White collar crime is a term that refers to any type of nonviolent crime that is committed for financial gain.
-It is characterized largely by the group of people who most frequently commit white collar crime: educated individuals who have the privilege, based on their occupation and other roles, to commit financial criminal acts discreetly.
-Examples of such individuals are government workers and business professionals.
+It is characterized largely by the group of people who most frequently commit white collar crimes; educated individuals who have the privilege, based on their occupation and other roles to commit financial criminal acts discreetly.
 White collar crimes are committed without the use of force, often in roundabout ways that utilize available data.
-Some white collar crimes aren’t discovered until years after they’ve occurred.

 Forgery, bribery, embezzlement, identity theft, fraud, copyright infringement and money laundering are all examples of white collar crimes.
 These can be committed in conjunction with other white collar crimes or as part of a larger scheme that involves blue collar crime as well.
 Contact our Boca Raton white collar crime attorneys for more information.